top of page

 Understanding that meniscus injuries can increase the likelihood of developing knee osteoarthritis is crucial.
 While knee osteoarthritis may not be life-threatening, it can significantly impact a person's quality of life.

-Exercise Tip: Avoid reaching maximum flexion during squats is advised for older individuals.
+Exercise Tip: Avoid reaching maximum flexion during squats, which is advised for older individuals.
 Studies have shown a correlation between maximum flexion while performing squats (in older patients) and a higher occurrence of meniscal tears (12).

-The menisci in your knees are crescent-shaped, fibro-cartilaginous structures that contribute to stability, shock absorption, nourishment, and joint lubrication while distributing weight evenly across the knee joint.
-They transmit 40-60% of the force in the lower extremity; without functional menisci, the knee joints would deteriorate rapidly (5).
+The menisci in your knees are crescent-shaped fibrocartilaginous structures essential for stability, shock absorption, nourishment, and joint lubrication.
+They evenly distribute weight across the knee joint and transmit 40-60% of the force in the lower extremity, preventing rapid deterioration of knee joints.

 Meniscus Motion

-Biomechanically, we know that the meniscus in the knee moves in sync with the bones to which it's attached.
-Above the knee joint, the femur bones (femoral condyles) pull the menisci forward (anterior) during knee extension (straightening the knee) and pull them backward (posterior) during knee flexion (bringing the foot towards your buttocks).
+Biomechanically, the meniscus in the knee moves in sync with the bones to which it is attached.
+During knee extension (straightening), the femoral condyles pull the menisci forward, and during knee flexion (bending), they pull the menisci backward.

-Below the knee joint, as the tibia rotates inward or outward, it pulls the meniscus along with it.
-When the tibia rotates outward, the lateral meniscus is drawn forward while the medial meniscus moves back.
-Conversely, if the tibia rotates inward, the medial meniscus moves forward, and the lateral meniscus moves back (10).
+Below the knee joint, the tibia's rotation also influences the menisci.
+When the tibia rotates outward, the lateral meniscus moves forward, while the medial meniscus moves backward.
+Conversely, when the tibia rotates inward, the medial meniscus moves forward, and the lateral meniscus moves backward.

 Meniscus Injury